longturn/freeciv21/docs/Coding/hacking.rst

 topologies, there are 6 cardinal directions, which matches exactly the 6 valid directions.

 Note that with isometric view, the direction named "North" (``DIR8_NORTH``) is actually not from the top to the bottom of the screen view.
-All directions are turned a step on the left (e.g. :math:`pi/4` rotation with square tiles and :math:`pi/3` rotation for hexagonal tiles).
+All directions are turned a step on the left (e.g. :math:`\pi \div 4` rotation with square tiles and :math:`\pi \div 3` rotation for hexagonal tiles).

 Different Coordinate Systems